DBernardes/annotations/files/prepare_paper_resp.md

     - Any additional material should appear in the manuscript.

 ## latexdiff
-- I had some problem dealing with this lirabry.
+- I had some problems dealing with this library.
 I needed to add the follwoing commando to the preamble of the main.tex file (before \begin{document}):

 ```latex